+An e-cigarette.
 Connecticut lawmakers are sounding the alarm on teen vaping and tobacco use with a wave of legislation that would impose further restrictions on the products and attempt to curb youth access as states across the country are taking up similar measures.
-Bills introduced from both sides of the aisle or with bipartisan support include raising […]
+Bills introduced from both sides of the aisle or with bipartisan support […]

 The final clean energy competition of the Malloy administration on Friday handed the Millstone Nuclear Power Station the lifeline it has sought for nearly two years claiming the plant was at risk of closing otherwise.
 In a blow to the environmental advocacy community, renewable power projects were awarded fewer than 20 percent of the total power production up for bid.

 In naming Katie Dykes as commissioner of the Department of Energy and Environmental Protection, Gov.-elect Ned Lamont has chosen a person who is well known at DEEP.
 But she comes with much more of an energy than strict environmental background.

 After a near-death experience, energy legislation that will fundamentally change how renewable energy is valued financially in Connecticut passed the state House early Wednesday morning and is now headed to the governor for his expected signature.
 The legislature also completed action on an environmental bill.

 Spurred by urgent demands that horrific abuse at Whiting Forensic never happen again, the state House of Representatives unanimously gave final approval to a series of reforms designed to increase oversight of the facility.
 The House vote was 148 to 0.

 After years of delays, shared solar may finally be close to its first test in Connecticut.
 But along with some cheers from its supporters, there’s still an awful lot of complaining over how it’s being handled.